sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Extending Fido with New Sources of Data
 ***************************************

-Sunpy's data search and retrieval tool (``Fido``) is designed to be extensible, so that new sources of data or metadata can be supported, either inside or outside the sunpy core package.
+**sunpy**'s data search and retrieval tool (`~sunpy.net.Fido`) is designed to be extensible, so that new sources of data or metadata can be supported, either inside or outside the **sunpy** core package.
 There are two ways of defining a new client, depending on the complexity of the web service.
 A "scraper" client inherits from `~sunpy.net.dataretriever.client.GenericClient` which provides helper methods for downloading from a list of URLs.
-If the service you want to add has easily accesible HTTP or FTP URLs that have a well defined folder and filename structure, this is probably the best approach.
+If the service you want to add has easily accessible HTTP or FTP URLs that have a well defined folder and filename structure, this is probably the best approach.
 If the service you want to add requires making requests to an API with parameters for the search and getting a list of results in return, then you probably want to write a "full" client.

 Before writing a new client, ensure you are familiar with how searches are specified by the `sunpy.net.attr` system, including combining them with logical operations.
-When choosing a name for your new client it should have the form ``<name>Client`` as sunpy will split the name the name of the class to extract the name of your client.
+When choosing a name for your new client it should have the form ``<name>Client`` as **sunpy** will split the name the name of the class to extract the name of your client.
 The main place this is done is when constructing a `~.UnifiedResponse` object, where the name part can be used to index the response object.

 .. _new_scraper_client: